PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 It must be clear.
 ...don't make people figure out what you want them to do.
 Just tell them.
 And tell them plainly.

+Day 41: Determine the Theme of Your Presentation

+"People remember the last thing you say more than anything else" he said.
+"It's like ringing a bell.
+It just keeps reververating in their minds for an hour or more."
+The most powerful last tine of your presentation should be the theme of your talk.
+A theme is a way of saying what the story is about or the moral of the story.
+To discover your theme, ask yourself why this presentation is so important.
+Starting the theme at the end of your presentation makes sure you told your audience what your talk was about.
+Without stating the theme, your are making your audience do the math to figure it out for themselves.
+Chances are, unless you state your theme, they won't be able to figure out the main idea of your talk.
+And that means you won't be remembered as a good presenter.
+Sadly, most audiences have no idea what the presenter was trying to day.
+They just laughed at a few jokes and sighed at a few emotional stories.
+And then forgot everything.
+In fact, I will often repeat the theme several times throughout myu talk, being careful, of course, to state it clearly again at the end of my talk.